-- 1.3.1 Recommendation: Enact a CSEC law that addresses an array of exploitive conduct engaged in by traffickers. - Policy Goal 1.4 Mistake of age is not an available defense under sex trafficking and commercial sexual exploitation of children (CSEC) laws.
+- 1.3.1 Recommendation: Enact a CSEC law that addresses an array of exploitive conduct engaged in by traffickers.
+(See Issue Brief 1.3.) - Policy Goal 1.4 Mistake of age is not an available defense in child sex trafficking prosecutions. - FULLY MET

-North Dakota law prohibits a mistake of age defense in certain prosecutions for child sex trafficking but not CSEC.
+North Dakota law prohibits a mistake of age defense in certain prosecutions for child sex trafficking.
 Pursuant to N.D.
 Cent.
 Code § 12.1-41-04(2) (Sexual servitude), "It is not a defense in a prosecution under subdivision a of subsection 1 [involving maintaining or making available a minor for commercial sexual activity] . . . that the defendant believed the minor was an adult."
 However, North Dakota's other trafficking offenses are silent regarding the permissibility of the defense.